-Before I start this piece I just want to say I do not hope for a return to the days of film nor do I look a digital as the end of classic photography, you will never hear me say ‘you not t true photographer unless you know the difference between Kodachrome and Velvia’.
-Quite the opposite I bought my first digital camera as soon as they became available, it was a 0.3 megapixel point and shoot and even tax free in the Canaries it cost me nearly as much as the holiday.
+Before I start this piece I just want to say I do not hope for a return to the days of film nor do I look a digital as the end of classic photography, you will never hear me say ‘you dot t true photographer unless you know the difference between Kodachrome and Velvia’.
+Quite the opposite I bought my first digital camera as soon as they become available, it was a 0.3-megapixel point and shoot and even tax-free in the Canaries it cost me nearly as much as the holiday.
 At full HQ it would take about 40 pictures and eat through 4 AA’s in no time but it was a revolution to me but I will talk more about that in another post.

 A final thought “There will always be a place for a physical print and I will always have a spare piece of wall or shelf to place it”.